EU offers 'unprecedented' aid to help Israeli-Palestinian talks

 Monday's proposal could help smooth relations between Israel and the European Union, strained in recent months over the bloc's plans to restrict aid and research funding to Israeli institutions operating in the West Bank.

-Ties between Europe and Israel have grown increasingly fractious over the last few years, with Brussels seldom missing an opportunity to criticize the government for building settlements on occupied Palestinian land.
+Ties between Europe and Israel have grown increasingly fractious over the last few years, with Brussels seldom missing an opportunity to criticise the government for building settlements on occupied Palestinian land.

 Kerry wants the two camps to accept a so-called framework accord that will touch on all the main issues, such as security, the future of Jerusalem and the fate of refugees, and serve as a broad outline for the final deal.